chouseknecht/symfony-mariadb-nginx/README.md

 When you access the web site at [http://_your_docker_host_ip:8000](http://127.0.0.1:8000), you will see the following page:

-During the startup of the *ansible_symfony_1* container, the commands were automatically executed to create the *mysql* database, create the schema, and load the sample data.
+During the startup of the *ansible_symfony_1* container, commands were automatically executed to create the *mysql* database, create the schema, and load the sample data.
 If you browse the backend page, for example, you will be able to click the *Login* button and see live data from the *mariadb* service.